securefederatedai/openfl/docs/install.initial.rst

 Install the |productName| Package
 #################################

-On every node in the federation you will need to install the |productName| package.
+Perform this procedure on every node in the federation.

 1. Install a Python 3.6 (or higher) virtual environment.
 Conda (version 4.9 or above) is preferred, but other virtual environments should work as well.
    Conda can either be installed via the `Anaconda <https://www.anaconda.com/products/individual>`_ or `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ distributions.

-   Once :code:`conda` is installed you may need to logout and back in for the changes to take effect.
+   Once conda is installed, you may need to log out and log in again for the changes to take effect.

 2. Create a new conda environment for the project.